 To put a fun twist on your celebration, set up a

 Zoom game night with friends or family who don’t live nearby if you want to ring in the New Year together.
-9 Make A Resolution Tree NoSystem images/E+/Getty Images
+10 Make a resolution tree NoSystem images/E+/Getty Images

-Pull double-duty by taking the Christmas ornaments off of your tree on New Year’s Eve and replace them with resolutions that you and your kids make.
+Whether you’re celebrating NYE with toddlers or big kids, a resolution tree can be a fun kids' early New Year's Eve celebration to do before it’s bedtime.
+Pull double-duty by taking the Christmas ornaments off of your tree and replace them with resolutions that you and your kids make.
 You can simply write them on notecards and attach with string, or get fancy and decorative and use craft supplies.

 One way to commemorate your year as a family is to

 build a time capsule together.
 Fill it with tangible mementoes from the year like photos, movie ticket stubs, a concert program, newspaper pages, or really anything that will spark memories later on.
 You can also write down your family’s favorites from the year — movies, TV shows, songs, games — that you’ll want to look back on one day.
-11 Have A Midnight Balloon Drop
+12 Make crafts together

-If you want to make balloons rain down from the ceiling at midnight with your kids, you can order a
+Planning a New Year's Eve ball drop for toddlers?
+A NYE balloon drop is the perfect idea.
+If you want to make balloons rain down from the ceiling to celebrate New Year’s Eve with your kids, you can order a

 balloon drop bag for the occasion from Amazon.
 Alternatively, a sheet tacked to the ceiling with sturdy tape on the corners, a string to pull, and balloons inside actually works well as a DIY balloon drop option.
 When it’s time to ring in the new year, let your kids pull on the string for a fun, celebratory moment.
-12 Pamper Yourselves
+14 Have a balloon pop countdown

-One tried and true way to spend an entire evening on New Year’s Eve together as a family is to have a movie marathon.
+For parents who are wondering how to celebrate NYE at home, one tried and true way to spend an entire evening together as a family is to have a movie marathon.
 Whether you opt to close out the year with a final viewing of your family’s favorite

 kid-friendly holiday movies, or choose to watch winter movies without a holiday-theme, anything goes.
 The point is just to spend your entire New Year’s Eve watching great movies together.
-14 Set Up A Photo Booth
+17 Set up a photo booth

 Ring in the New Year and create lasting memories when you set up a photo booth on New Year’s Eve with your kids.
 You can order some fun

 photo booth props from Amazon or make your own photo frame with your kids by decorating some poster board or cardboard.
 Use a sheet, hanging streamers, or even just a solid wall as your background and see how many silly poses you can come up with.
-15 Have An Epic Dance Party
+18 Have an epic dance party

 Have your kids help you select their favorite photos from the year.
 Then, put them together in a slide show set to your family’s favorite tunes.
-You can watch it together on New Year’s Eve for a fun look back on the year as you ring in 2022.
+You can watch it together on New Year’s Eve for a fun look back on the year as you ring in the new year.

 Countries around the world actually celebrate the New Year earlier than in the states, so it’s fun to stream their celebrations and watch the year switch over.
 You can use a site like EarthCam to

 see celebrations across the globe.
-Then, if you’re staying up until midnight, switch over to New Year’s Rockin’ Eve and watch the ball drop live in Times Square.
+This is a great idea for anyone wanting to celebrate the New Year's Eve ball drop for toddlers because they won’t feel like they missed out on the fun.
+Then, for anyone staying up until midnight, you can switch over to New Year’s Rockin’ Eve and watch the ball drop live in Times Square in New York City.